John Carter (Texas politician)

-John Rice Carter (born November 6, 1941) is the U.S. representative serving since 2003.
+John Rice Carter (born November 6, 1941) is an American politician serving as a U.S. representative representing since 2003.
+The district includes the northern suburbs of Austin, as well as Fort Hood.
 He is a Republican.
-The district includes the northern suburbs of Austin, as well as Fort Hood.
+If elected for another term, Carter is set to become the dean of Texas's congressional delegation when Representative Lloyd Doggett and Senator John Cornyn leave office in 2027.

 Early life, education, and career

 Carter was born in Houston, but has spent most of his life in central Texas.
 He graduated from Texas Tech University with a degree in history in 1964, and earned a Juris Doctor from the University of Texas School of Law in 1969.

 After graduating from law school, Carter served as the first general counsel to the Texas House of Representatives' Agriculture Committee.
 He later began a private law practice in Round Rock.

 In 1981, Carter was appointed as judge of the 277th District Court of Williamson County.
 He was elected to the post a year later, the first Republican elected to a countywide position in the county.
 He was reelected four times.

+In 1984, Carter presided over the trial of confessed serial killer Genene Jones, a nurse who was charged with the September 1981 murder of a 15 months old baby girl in Kerrville, Texas, whom she administered several and ultimately lethal doses of succinylcholine.
+Jones was convicted and sentenced to 99 years in prison with triple credit, a benefit of the times which set her release for 2018.
+In 2013, following efforts to keep Jones in prison, Carter admitted in an interview that while he knew about Jones' potential early release when he sentenced her, the jury could not be informed about it before the trial's conclusion, adding that many of them (the jurors) were angry and frustrated when they found out that Jones would have the possibility to get free.